tombensve/APS/APS-Network/APSTCPIPServiceProvider/docs/src/APSTCPIPService.md

     APSTCPIPService tcpipSvc;
     ...
-    tcpipSvc.setTCPRequestListener("remotesvc", this);
+    tcpipSvc.setStreamedRequestListener(new URI("tcp:localhost:9999"), this);
     ...
-    void tcpRequestReceived(String name, InetAddress address, InputStream reqStreamn, OutputStream respStream) throws IOException {
+    void requestReceived(URI receivePoint, InputStream requestStream, OutputStream responseStream) {
         // Read request from reqStream ...

         // Write response to respStream ...
     }

+Note that there can only be one listener per URI.

 ### UDP / Multicast

 Since Multicast uses UDP packets there is no difference between host and port connected UDP or Multicast.
-The only difference is in the configuration where "UDP" is specified for point to point UDP packets and "Multicast" is specified for multicast packets.
+The only difference is in the URI where "udp://" is specified for UDP packets and "multicast://" is specified for multicast packets.

 #### Write

     APSTCPIPService tcpipSvc;
     ...
     bytes[] bytes = "Some data".getBytes();
+    tcpipSvc.sendDataPacket(new URI("udp://localhost:9999"),  bytes);

+or

-    tcpipSvc.sendUDP("myudptarget",  bytes);
+    tcpipSvc.sendDataPacket(new URI("multicast://all-systems.mcast.net:9999"), bytes);

 #### READ

     APSTCPIPService tcpipSvc;
     ...
-    byte[] packetBuff = new byte[4000];
-    DatagramPacket packet = tcpipSvc.readUDP("myudpsomething", packetBuff);
+    tcpipSvc.addDataPacketListener(new URI("udp://localhost:9999"), this);
+    ...
+    void dataBlockReceived(URI receivePoint, DatagramPacket packet) {
-    byte[] data = packet.getData(); // This is actually packetBuff being returned!
+        byte[] bytes = packet.getData();
+        ...
+    }